 What needs to be done?

-For the Evangelical church to survive, there are many there are many issues that need address.
-The first being the most critical one — real content through empowered leadership.
-Leaders need specialized training to lead congregations through the accelerating myriad of technological, ethical, and moral labyrinths being produced at a dizzying rate.
+For the Evangelical church to survive, there is a need to address two critical issues.
+The first — real content through empowered leadership.
+Leaders need specialized training to lead congregations through the accelerating myriad of technological, ethical, and moral labyrinths produced at a dizzying rate.

 Studying the ancient sages is a good reference point and should be the start of creating a Christian worldview.
 As one reads historical writings, one will naturally conclude that these ancient writers were far more intelligent than given credit, and although our technology has evolved, philosophically, we are no different.
 For everything that happens today, there is likely a philosophical parallel in history where societies, communities, and peoples have wrestled with and have come up with a solution.